demarley/goldilocks/README.md

 # Goldilocks
 The _not too boosted, not too resolved_ top tagger

-Tagging top quarks in the semi-merged regime (moderate pT).
+Tagging hadronically-decaying top quarks (t->qqb) in the semi-merged regime (moderate transverse momentum).
-Built for CMS analyses considering a wide pT-range of top quark decays:
+Built for CMS analyses considering a wide range of top quark decays:
-A large-R jet (AK8) is paired with a small-R jet (AK4) to reconstruct the top quark.
+> A large-R jet (AK8) is paired with a small-R jet (AK4) to reconstruct the top quark.
+> Goldilocks is applied to the AK8+AK4 system to classify it as one of the following categories:
+> - Signal "W" (AK8='qq'; AK4='b')
+> - Signal "QB" (AK8='qb'; AK4='q')
+> - Top Background "tt bckg" (AK8='qq' or 'qb'; AK4=incorrect jet)
+> - Multi-jet Background (AK8 and AK4 are chosen randomly from a non-top quark sample)

 The following describes steps necessary to setup the tagger in a CMSSW environment.
 _The current setup does not use the Producer/Analyzer model, thus porting this to a "Standalone" setup outside of CMSSW should be straightforward_